agemooij/rhinos/README.md

-Rhinos (or RhinoS) is a simple Scala wrapper around Mozilla's Rhino Javascript runtime for the JVM.
+Rhinos (or RhinoS) is a tiny Scala wrapper around Mozilla's Rhino Javascript runtime for the JVM.
 It allows you to run Javascript code and to extract return values as native Scala objects, using the [Spray JSON](https://github.com/spray/spray-json) AST as an intermediate format.
 Spray JSON then allows you to easily convert that AST to normal Scala objects and/or instances of your own (case) classes.

 ### Status